vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/16_rAmas_Hill.md

 We note also that this tradition had mitigated the most cynical part of the Rāmāyaṇa legend by allowing Śambuka/Śambūka at least to reach heaven,

 the abode of Murāri, i.e. Viṣṇu.14 The same Yādava inscription testifies to Agastya’s association with the hill, though the exact relation remains obscure Vālmīki.
-We have not been able to trace the Kaumārakhaṇd

-. a in the printed edition
+We have not been able to trace the Kaumārakhaṇḍa in the printed edition

 of the Purāṇa.
 Yet, this description lends support to our inference that Śaivala was one of the old names of the hill at Rāmṭ¯ek.